ddast/xandra-server/README.md

 configurations xandra ignores these settings and defaults to the English layout.
-This can usually be fixed by setting the keyboard layout in the settings of your desktop environment or by executing *setxkbmap* (no arguments necessary).
+This can usually be fixed by setting the keyboard layout in the settings of your desktop environment or by simply executing *setxkbmap* (no arguments necessary).